Are Aluminum Windows Worth the Investment?

 • Picture windows: Great for making a statement, like in a sunny kitchen.

-• Curtain walls: Perfect for big, open spaces like lofts or offices.
+• Curtain walls Are Perfect for large, open spaces like lofts or offices.

-• Specialty shapes: You can get windows in shapes like arches or angles.
+• Specialty shapes: You can get windows in various shapes, such as arches or angles.
 These are great for unique rooms or entryways.

 Aluminum windows are great for any room or project.
 They show that you can have style without sacrificing function.